rotdrop/cafevdb/README.md

 CAFEVDB -- Orchestra Management App
 ===================================

-# Branch feature/crypto-seal #
+# Branch feature/mailing-lists #

 ## Purpose ##

-Provide a multi-user encryption for certain database-entries.
-Idea would be to make personal data available for club-members for review or even editing.
+Provide global and per-project mailing lists for the communication to the registrered musians and between the registered musicians.

 ## Comments ##

-This could work like the openssl_seal() function.
-As usual there are questions how to organize re-encryption on password change and the like.
+- data-security issues?

+- moving all the data-base addresses to the tentative "global" mailing-list is also problematic concering the consent of the participants.
+Still better than posting again @all

 # General README #

 The goal of the project is a group-ware application which aids the management of a project-oriented orchestra.
 This stuff arose out of the frustation about collections of unwieldy "Excel"-sheets and